rear/rear/doc/user-guide/13-tcg-opal-support.md

 * In addition to its regular contents, an Opal disk contains a special area for additional boot code, the (unfortunately named) _shadow MBR_.
-It is small (the spec guarantees just 128 MB), write-protected, and normally hidden.
+It is small (the spec guarantees only 128 MB), write-protected, and normally hidden.

 * When *unlocked*, an Opal disk shows its regular contents like any other disk.
 In this state, the system firmware would boot the regular operating system.